grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "I hope we didn't fuckin' forget anything," Bastian said.

-"I'd rather leave some stuff behind than be sucked onto a fuckin' slip when whoever fired that torpedo arrives here," said Percy.
+"I'd rather leave some stuff behind than be sucked onto a slip when whoever fired that torpedo arrives here," said Percy.

 Gregory's voice came over the ship PA.
 "Hemi, the cargo hatch is sealed and flooded.
 You can let go the docking clamps whenever you're ready.
 Cassandra and I are headed towards the sonar compartment."